( ⇪ Classes )

 Unlike a cleric or a wizard, a witch need not prepare his spells in advance.
 He can cast any spell he knows at any time, assuming he has not yet used up his spell points required that spell level.

-Familiar Companion: You have a familiar.
+Familiar Companion: You can summon and start play with a familiar.
 This ability counts as a wizard’s summon familiar ability or as the druid’s animal companion ability in all ways (meaning it can be traded out with an Alternative Class Feature), with the following exceptions:

-- A familiar companion counts as both a familiar and as an animal companion, and gains all of the benefits of an animal companion based on class level as if you were a druid.
+- A familiar companion counts as both a familiar and as an animal companion, and gains all of the benefits of an animal companion based on class level as if you were a druid (in addition to the normal benefits granted to a familiar based on class level as if you were a wizard).

 - You still choose your familiar from the list of familiars available to a wizard or sorcerer (and later the Improved Familiar lists).